yt-project/yt/doc/source/developing/building_the_docs.rst

 New cookbook recipes (see :ref:`cookbook`) are very helpful for the community as they provide simple annotated recipes on how to use specific functionality.
-To add one, create a concise python script which demonstrates some functionality and pare it down to its minimum.
+To add one, create a concise Python script which demonstrates some functionality and pare it down to its minimum.
 Add some comment lines to describe what it is that you're doing along the way.
 Place this ``.py`` file in the ``source/cookbook/`` directory, and then link to it explicitly in one